SanjinDedic/findmyfile/README.md

 # FMF (Find My File)

-FMF is a powerful file management system that reads and searches text within files in various formats including PPTX, DOCX, XLSX, PDF, and TXT.
+FMF is a lightweight file search system that reads and searches text within files in various formats including PPTX, DOCX, XLSX, PDF, and TXT.
 It traverses the given directory and its sub-directories and reads the content of the supported files.
 It provides functionality to search for one or more keywords across all files.

 ---